 IGNOU Projects

-How to write an IGNOU BAVTM Project (BTMP-142)?
+How do I write an IGNOU BAVTM Project (BTMP-142)?

-IGNOU BAVTM Project (BTMP-142) carried six credits course.
+The IGNOU BAVTM Project (BTMP-142) carried out a six-credit course.
 This indicates that the IGNOU BAVTM Project (BTMP-142) will take around a year to complete and will require approximately 120 study hours.
-The IGNOU BAVTM Project process begins with subject selection and culminates with the submission of a about 12000-word research paper (without bibliographic references) indicating completion of assigned obligations.
+The IGNOU BAVTM Project process begins with subject selection and culminates with the submission of a 12,000-word research paper (without bibliographic references) indicating the completion of assigned obligations.
 These are the duties:

 • Selecting a study topic